Muhsin

 Ganduje’s government is anti-education.
 Early this week, the BBC Hausa reported

-that Kano state-sponsored students in Cyprus were still languishing in penury after several calls on the government to pay
+that Kano state-sponsored students in Cyprus were still living in poverty after several calls on the government to pay

-deaf ears.
-Now, they do face not only expulsion from their universities but also eviction from their residents.
+their fees and stipends had gone unanswered.
+Now, they face not only expulsion from their universities but also eviction from their residences.

-Worse still, some cannot even buy flight tickets to return to Nigeria.
+Worse still, some cannot even purchase return tickets to Nigeria.
 It is

 all the more worrisome because the majority